 Adding aged animal manure, too, can be helpful for the soil in your garden.
 Fresh animal manure can burn your plants (basically, it is like getting nutrients directly on the leaves; diluted manure is better for your plants, which happens naturally when it is mixed into the soil), so before you add it to your garden make sure to let the manure age for several months, up to a year.
 Additionally, if you purchased animal manure from a farm you have to make sure the animals did not eat hay with herbicides otherwise, the manure can be dangerous to your plants.

-To sum up how to improve the soil
+Sum up – how to improve the soil

 Improving and building healthy garden soil is an ongoing process that will reward you with vigorous, thriving plants that will produce abundant harvests.
 We hope these tips help you think about how to improve the health of your home garden.
 Do you have any tips about improving soil health?
 We would love to hear them!